-Criterion Article 20 (12) Verification Report 25 At the time of the transfer, the Verification Method: Legal (Transaction documents) / Data (AuP Report) debtor has paid at least 1 instalment The Originator represents and warrants to the Issuer and the Security Trustee that, for each Loan to be transferred to the Issuer on the Closing Date, the respective Borrowers have paid at least one instalment in respect of the Loan, see Section "THE LOANS", Sub-section "Characteristics of the Loans", Paragraph "Eligibility Criteria", item b) and Section "SUMMARY OF KEY TRANSACTION DOCUMENTS", "Mortgage Sale Agreement", Paragraph "Representations and Warranties", item 11. of the Final Prospectus.
-Any Loans which were originated in December 2021 and where the underlying Borrower has failed to pay the first instalment in respect of such Loan (each such Loan being a "Withdrawn Loan", see Section "CHARACTERISTICS OF THE PORTFOLIO") will not be sold by the Originator to the Issuer on the Closing Date.
-The "First payment" table in Section "THE LOANS", Sub-section "Characteristics of the Loans" of the Final Prospectus shows that 2 Loans have not made their first payment on or before 31 January 2022.
-An amount representing the Current Balance (as at the Portfolio Reference Date) of all such Withdrawn Loans will be applied by the Issuer on the first Interest Payment Date in or towards repayment, pro rata and pari passu, of principal amounts outstanding on the Class A Notes, the Class B Notes, the Class C Notes, the Class D Notes, the Class E Notes, the Class F Notes and the Class Z Notes, see the definition of "Excess Consideration Funds" in Section "TRANSACTION OVERVIEW - CREDIT STRUCTURE AND CASHFLOW" and Section "CASHFLOWS", Subsection "Application of Excess Consideration Funds on the first Interest Payment Date".
+Criterion Article 20 (12) Verification Report 25 Verification Method: Legal (Prospectus, Mortgage Sale Agreement) / Data (AuP Report) debtor has paid at least 1 instalment The Originator represents and warrants to the Issuer and the Security Trustee that, for each Loan to be transferred to the Issuer on the Portfolio Sale Date, the respective Borrowers have paid at least one instalment in respect of the Loan, see Section "THE LOANS", Sub-section "Characteristics of the Loans", Paragraph "Eligibility Criteria", Item b) and Section "OVERVIEW OF KEY TRANSACTION DOCUMENTS", Sub-section "Mortgage Sale Agreement", Paragraph "Representations and Warranties", Item 11. of the Prospectus.
+Any Loans which were originated in August 2023 and where the underlying Borrower has failed to pay the first instalment in respect of such Loan (each such Loan being a "Withdrawn Loan", see Section "RISK FACTORS", Sub-section "RISKS

+RELATING TO THE UNDERLYING ASSETS", Paragraph 2.9 "Borrowers may fail to make their first payment on or before the Portfolio Sale Date" of the Prospectus) will not be sold by the Originator to the Issuer on the Portfolio Sale Date.
+The "First payment" table in Section "THE LOANS", Sub-section "CHARACTERISTICS OF THE PORTFOLIO" of the Prospectus shows that 6 Loans have not made its first payment on or before the 11 September 2023.
+In case the first payment in respect of any of the these 6Loans is not received on or prior to the Portfolio Sale Date, such Loans will become Withdrawn Loans and will not be sold by the Originator to the Issuer.
+An amount representing the Current Balance (as at the Portfolio Reference Date) of such Withdrawn Loan will be applied by the Issuer on the first Interest Payment Date in or towards repayment, pro rata and pari passu, of principal amounts outstanding on the Class A Notes, the Class B Notes, the Class C Notes, the Class D Notes, the Class E Notes and the Class Z Notes, see the Definition of "Excess Consideration Funds" in Section "TRANSACTION OVERVIEW - CREDIT STRUCTURE AND CASHFLOW" and Section "CASHFLOWS", Subsection "Application of Excess Consideration Funds on the first Interest Payment Date".
 The asset audit, whereby the audit company performs certain Agreed-upon Procedures with respect to the compliance of the underlying exposures in a randomly selected sample (please also refer to #40 below, Article 22 (2) of the Securitisation Regulation), covers the above-mentioned Eligibility Criteria.

-Criterion Article 20 (13) Verification Report 26 T I underlying exposures tisation position should not be As confirmed in the Due Diligence Presentation, the Transaction has been structured to not be predominantly dependent on the predominantly dependent on sale of the residential properties securing the Loans.
-The repayment is entirely linked to the repayment of the performing Loans; the sale of assets securing the the repayment of the performing Loans in turn is not contingent and does not depend on the sale of the residential properties which serve as collateral for the Loans.
-As demonstrated in the Due Diligence Presentation, the Originator's underwriting focuses on the creditworthiness of its Borrowers rather than on the recoveries derived from the sale of the residential properties securing the Loans in the case of default.
-For the purposes of the Transaction, only Loans that are fully amortising during the term of the Loan are eligible, with interest-only loans not being eligible, see Section "SUMMARY OF KEY TRANSACTION DOCUMENTS", "Mortgage Sale Agreement", Paragraph "Representations and Warranties", item 9. of the Final Prospectus.
+Criterion Article 20 (13) Verification Report 26 The repayment of the securi- tisation position should not be predominantly dependent on the sale of assets securing the underlying exposures Verification Method: Legal (Prospectus, Mortgage Sale Agreement) / Due Diligence / Data As confirmed in the Due Diligence, the Transaction has been structured to not be predominantly dependent on the sale of the residential properties securing the Loans.
+The repayment is entirely linked to the repayment of the performing Loans; the repayment of the performing Loans in turn is not contingent and does not depend on the sale of the residential properties which serve as collateral for the Loans.
+As demonstrated in the Due Diligence, the Originator's underwriting focuses on the creditworthiness of its Borrowers rather than on the recoveries derived from the sale of the residential properties securing the Loans in the case of default.
+For the purposes of the Transaction, only Loans that are fully amortising during the term of the Loan are eligible, with interest-only loans not being eligible, see Section "OVERVIEW OF KEY TRANSACTION DOCUMENTS", Sub-section "Mortgage Sale Agreement", Paragraph "Representations and Warranties", Item 9. of the Prospectus.

-Verification Method: Legal (Transaction documents) / Due Diligence / Data The repayment of the securi-